Mealman1551/ADC-build-repo/readme.md

 To distribute the application, consider creating an installer using tools like [NSIS](https://nsis.sourceforge.io/) or [Inno Setup](https://jrsoftware.org/isinfo.php) (for Windows), or packaging for Linux using tools like `dpkg` or `rpm`.

-There is a full setup license in RTF format in the main folder called `License for setup 1.1.0.rtf`.
+There is a full setup license in RTF format in the source archive called `License for setup 1.1.0.rtf`.
 Please make sure to fill in the empty spaces with your dev name, etc.

 ## Troubleshooting